danicat/pacgo/step02/README.md

 In this lesson you will learn how to:

 - Work with different terminal modes
+- Calling external commands from Go code
 - Send escape sequences to the terminal
 - Read from standard input
 - Create a function that returns multiple values

 ## Overview

 In the last step we've learned how to print something to the standard output.
 Now it's time to learn how to read from standard input.

 In this game we will be processing a restricted set of movements: up, down, left and right.
-Besides those, the only other key we will be needing is the game end key, in order to enable the player to quit the game gracefully.
+Besides those, the only other key we will be using is the escape key, in order to enable the player to exit the game gracefully.

-We will map the escape key (Esc) on the keyboard to do this graceful termination.
 The movements will be mapped to the arrow keys.

 This step will handle the Esc key and we will see how to process the arrow keys in step 03.

-But before getting into the implementation we need to know a bit about terminal modes.
+But, before getting into the implementation, we need to know a bit about terminal modes.

 ## Intro to terminal modes

 Terminals can run in three possible [modes](https://en.wikipedia.org/wiki/Terminal_mode):

 1. Cooked Mode
 2. Cbreak Mode